Urbanice (Hradec Králové District): Transport

 The municipality is served by the nearby train station in Praskačka, located on the railway line from Hradec Králové to Chlumec nad Cidlinou.

 Sights

-There are no significant historical monuments in Urbanice.
+There are no protected cultural monuments in the municipality.
 A monument of local importance is the cross from 1860, standing between five old linden trees.
 The bell tower, built in 1929, replaced the old oak trunk on which the bell, cast in 1803, was hung.
 There is also a statue of the Virgin Mary from 1908.